 Entry requirements are reviewed on an annual basis to ensure that they remain consistent with the objectives of Charter Australia, and may include, but are not limited to:

 - formal academic qualifications at the secondary, vocational or higher education levels

-- aptitude or specific knowledge tests, interviews, portfolios, work experience, referees reports, informal and non-formal learning, or a combination of these, or
+- aptitude or specific knowledge tests, interviews, portfolios, work experience, referees reports, informal and non-formal learning, or a combination of these

-Course requirements or prerequisites are determined by the Academic Director and approved by the Chief Executive Officer.
+Course requirements or prerequisites are determined by the Education Manager and approved by the Chief Executive Officer.

 Applicants are eligible for a place in a Charter Australia vocational course if they: